 Who can provide family planning education services?

-Family planning education services can only be provided by a Disability Educator employed by a Family Planning Victoria, or an educator employed by an interstate Family Planning organisation.
+Family planning education services can only be provided by a Disability Educator employed by Sexual Health Victoria, or an educator employed by an interstate Family Planning organisation.

 Family Planning Education type services performed by other providers, can be considered under the relevant policy below:

 What information does the TAC require to consider funding family planning education services?

 To consider funding family planning education services, the TAC requires a written recommendation from the client's treating medical practitioner, social worker, psychologist or neuropsychologist detailing the following information:

 - The goals, outcomes and benefits expected of the program

 - The cost of the program

 - Confirmation that the client is willing, and has capacity, to participate in the program